nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

 !!! note
 	The `-f` tag will keep the logs open, and output them in realtime as they are generated.

+!!! info
+    Want to limit the log output even further?
+Use the `--tail <#>` command line argument in conjunction with `-f`.

 So for example, our plugin is named `nautobot-golden-config`, the command would most likely be `docker logs nautobot_golden_config_nautobot_1 -f`.
 You can find the name of all running containers via `docker ps`.

 If you want to view the logs specific to the worker container, simply use the name of that container instead.